 Let’s continue with some elements for reflection.
 When t-shirts are very expensive (Dior protest t-shirt can cost more than €700,00) they automatically restrict fashion activism to wealthy people.
 These are not necessarily those who have first-hand experience of those issues the garments protest about.

 Let’s finish with some food for thoughts.
 When well paid top models spread messages on behalf of those experiencing those issues the garments protest about, they cause 2 invisible drawbacks.
 On the one hand, they damage the dignity of the ‘victims’ of those issues.
 They are de facto absent from these activism actions and their communication, making them appear passive and lacking agency.
-On the other, they also weaken the fight against those issues the garments protest about as the resulting activism is both de-contextualised and transformed into a spectacle for the enjoyment of consumers.
+On the other, they also weaken the fight against those issues on which the garments focus its protest.
+This is because the activism tha originates from these actions is both de-contextualised and transformed into a spectacle for the enjoyment of consumers.

 Examples of the conventional tactic are public actions such as big rallies, protests and marches and other initiatives punctual, limited in time, and organised on occasions that are specific, exceptional, and unrelated or extra-ordinary people’s life.
 The communication approach of these conventional tactics is based on what Clemencia Rodriguez calls ‘epidemiological approach’.
 Sketchily, this means that social issues are compared to the consequences of a disease.
 When fighting a disease, specific communities are exposed to a vaccine campaign.
 Similarly, when fighting social issues target populations are exposed to a campaign with pre-designed messages.
 This unidirectional persuasive communication intends to promote attitudes and behaviours considered socially desirable or good and condemn those considered socially unacceptable or bad.
 This approach has one main limit.
 Although the largest possible population is exposed to specific messages related to specific issues, this is usually confined to the duration of these actions, producing time-bound benefits.

-An examples of the latter tactic it the personal everyday activism that should take the form of ‘political defiance’ (Sharp 2010 p.1).
-This is an everyday activism by everybody aiming at an ongoing public awareness campaign and based on an active, deliberate, provocative and non-violent mass mobilisation of individuals in their ordinary life.
+Alternative tactics should take the form of what the guru of nonviolent actions, Gene Sharp, calls ‘political defiance’.
+This is a personal and everyday activism by everybody aiming at an ongoing public awareness campaign and based on an active, deliberate, provocative and non-violent mass mobilisation of individuals in their ordinary life.
 The communication approach of this alternative tactic is based on what Clementia Rodriguez calls a ‘social fabric approach’.
 Sketchily, this means that social issues are seen as a consequence of the erosion of the social fabric.
 Therefore, the intent of this multidirectional communication it to re-knit the social fabric around a specific issue creating an environment conducive to the expected changes in the society.

 Unconventional activism actions carried out within people’s ordinary everyday life might be seen as having a weaker impact than traditional tactics.
-But it shows four important benefits:
+But this tactic shows 4 important benefits:

 1) It allows a more proactive participation of activists who can feel empowered.